dotlang/language/README.md

 ;accept and expect the exception var g: int|exception = func1()   ;this is valid
 ```
 - You can use `defer BLOCK` to tell the runtime to run a block of code after exiting from the function.
-You can use `$` to refer to function output in that block.
+If function output is named, it will be accessible in defer block.
 - `//` is used to catch exceptions.
 In `A // B` if A evaluates to an exception, then B (A lambda without input specification and arrow operator) will be evaluated.
 Inside `B` we can refer to result of `A` using `$` notation.
 Note that A can be a block of code.

 ###loop, break, continue